Best Roasted Acorn Squash Recipe

 By: Samira

-Bring out the gourds and enjoy this delicious baked acorn squash recipe when the nights draw in and the weather drops below zero – it's the best thing to keep you cozy.
+Bring out the gourds and enjoy this delicious roasted acorn squash recipe when the nights draw in and the weather drops below zero – it's the best thing to keep you cozy.

 Prep Time: 5 minutes